libor-m/ngs-course/06-assembly.rst

 Velvet is used in two phases, the first phase prepares the reads, the second phase  does the assembly itself.
 Open the `Velvet manual
 <https://www.ebi.ac.uk/~zerbino/velvet/Manual.pdf>`_.
 When using anything more
-complex than a simple notepad you will actually save your time by reading the manual.
+complex than a Notepad you will actually save your time by reading the manual.
 Surprised?;)

 Also - run ``screen`` at this point, because you want to continue working,